balexander85/home_router/README.md

-Using python's BeautifulSoup and Requests libraries to interact with my motorola router at home.
+Using python's Request-html library to interact with my motorola router at home.

 contents of config.txt: